cozie-app/cozie-website/docs/research/publications_cozie.md

 ---
-sidebar_position: 1
+id: publications-cozie
+title: Papers with Cozie
+sidebar_label: Papers with Cozie
 ---

-# Papers with Cozie
 (and by the makers of Cozie)